wikimedia/wikimedia-discovery-prince/tab_documentation/first_visit.md

-Breakdown of user actions on the Wikipedia Portal
+Breakdown of Wikipedia Portal visitors' first visit
 =======

 In [the clickthroughs tab](http://discovery.wmflabs.org/portal/#clickthrough_rate) we look at the actual rate of clickthroughs.
-*This* graph, on the other hand, breaks user actions down into sub-categories so we can see what features, in particular, people are using, and how it varies over time.
+In the [actions breakdown tab](http://discovery.wmflabs.org/portal/#breakdown) we look at the proportions of sessions performing various types of actions. *This* graph shows the actions breakdown at first visit and ignores any subsequent visits the user may have made.
 The options are:

 1. **Language search**: the "find a language" box.
 2. **No action**: Not taking any action on the page.